jfvelezserrano/HistoricalDocumentRecognition/datasets.md

 # Fundación-Osborne datasets for the improvement of automatic documment processing

-In order to contribute to the scientific development of authomatic recognition models, here we present several datasets of elements (words, signatures, seals and postmarks) that can be localized and recognized into some of the Fundación Osborne Archive.
+In order to contribute to the scientific development of authomatic recognition models, here we present several datasets of document elements (words, signatures, seals and postmarks) that can be localized and recognized into some of the documents of the Fundación Osborne Historical Document Archive.

 ## Word dataset